-Ipsen’s long-standing expertise spans the value chain, from active principle to finished product to the patient, with special expertise in gastrointestinal (GI) disorders, neurodegenerative pathologies and rheumatology, and a constantly expanding portfolio.
+Ipsen’s long-standing expertise spans the value chain, from active principle to finished product to the patient, with special expertise in gastrointestinal (GI) disorders, neurodegenerative pathologies and rheumatology, as well as a constantly expanding portfolio.

-Second, the acquisition from Sanofi of five consumer healthcare products in certain European territories.
+We have reinforced our portfolio in Europe through the acquisition of five select consumer healthcare products from Sanofi.
 The most important is Prontalgine®, an analgesic for the treatment of moderate to severe pain.
 The portfolio also includes Buscopan®, an antispasmodic; Suppositoria Glycerini, a laxative; and the expectorants Mucothiol® and Mucodyne®.
 This transaction further accelerates the development of our Consumer Healthcare business and our conversion to an OTx (combined prescription and over-the-counter) business model.

 Adenuric® is a therapy for the management of gout, an inflammatory form of arthritis caused by elevated levels of uric acid in the blood.

 (16,6% of sales in 2017)